What is a Section 125 plan (cafeteria plan)?

 Pre-tax contributions

-Employees choose to allocate a portion of their salary to the plan before taxes are applied, reducing taxable income.
+Employees choose to allocate a portion of their salary to the cafeteria plan before taxes are applied, reducing taxable income.

 Eligible expenses